manuelmorales/double-dispatch/README.md

-# DoubleSerializer
+# DoubleDispatch

-Allows the creation of custom serializers that do not pollute the serialized classes thanks to double dispatch.
+Allows the creation of different implementations of the same method based on the class of the method arguments, similar to overloading in Java.
-It allows separating objects from their representation.
+Unlike other implementations of the same pattern, this one doesn't overload the Object class.

 ## Quick Start